-Where accident report books are available, we’ll provide advice on how best to inform your employee of the accident so that you can still provide evidence to support your claim.
+Where accident report books are available, we’ll provide advice on how best to inform your employer of the accident so that you can still provide evidence to support your claim.

 It’s worth noting at this point that you need to begin your claim within the personal injury claims time limit of 3 years.
 This means from the date the accident happened or when you were made aware of your injuries.
 If the employee did not report the injury to their employer (or even if they did) a claim will be rejected automatically if it falls outside the time limits.

 As an employee, the best advice is to report any accident at work to your employer.
 Whether it’s minor or major, serious or not, you should report it.
 That’s because, HSE requirements state that employers need to tell them about any type of accident at work which falls under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (or RIDDOR).

 Under RIDDOR, the following specified injuries need to be reported: